Going over in July and looking for a place to stay, things to see and do.

 Soho Boutique Hotel, Zara Boutique Hotel, Boutique Hotel Cosmo, and Novotel Budapest Centrum.

-For the love of god, do not stay in the 8th district. almost 7 years ago
+For the love of god, do not stay in the 8th district. about 7 years ago

 A newly renovated family home, with American kitchen, rented out when we are not there.
 Fully equipped with everything you will need, from linens and towels to pots and pans.
 Free WiFi

 Competitively priced and centrally located, in a historical building.

 My grandma lived her life, 65 years of it, up stairs from our apartment.